unchained-capital/hermit/README.md

   * Unidirectional information transfer -- information should only move in one direction
   * Always-on sharding & encryption -- keys should always be sharded and each shard encrypted
   * Open-source everything -- complete control over your software and hardware gives you the best security
-  * Flexibility for human security -- you can customize the sharding configuration to suit your organization
+  * Flexibility for human security -- you can customize Hermit's configuration & installation to suit your organization

-### Audience

-Hermit is a difficult to use but highly-secure wallet.

-Hermit is **not recommended** for non-technical individuals with a small amount of cryptocurrency.

-Hermit is designed for computer-savvy people and organizations to self-custody significant amounts of cryptocurrency.
+  * Standards-compliant -- Hermit follows and sets best practices for high-security bitcoin wallets

 ### Sharding

-Hermit is different than other wallets you may have used because it always shards your key.
+Hermit is different than other wallets/keystores you may have used (such as hardware wallets) because it always shards your key.

 Sharding is done using [SLIP-39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md)